 “Please,” I said.
 I finished signing in and waited while she dialed.

-“Hi,” she said.
+“Hi,” she said a moment later.
 “This is Annie downstairs.
-Is Dr. Perez in?” she frowned.
+Is Dr. Perez in?”
+She frowned in response to whatever the person on the other end of the line was saying.
 “When did she leave?”
 Her gaze shifted to me.
 “Uh-huh.
 Uh-huh.
 Okay, thanks.”
 She hung up.

 “She’s not here?”
 I said.

 Annie shook her head.
 “She took her lunch break early and hasn’t come back from it.”

 I glanced at a nearby wall clock.
 Thanks to my delayed entry, it was now 12:15.
 “What time did she leave?”

 My stomach knotted with unease.
 “Does she usually take long lunches?”

 The guard stepped up beside me.
 “That’s enough questions.
 You’re holding up the line.”

 I looked behind us to see an older couple waiting.
 As I turned back toward Annie, I glanced at the guard’s chest, where his nametag should have been.
 He wasn’t wearing one.
 The unease in my stomach turned to dread.

 I thanked Annie before turning to walk toward the wide bank of elevators set into the far wall.
 The guard crowded into one with me, and I had a sinking suspicion that something bad was about to happen.